waycrate/waycrate.github.io/outreach/gsoc/2024/idea-list.md

 ### Description:

-Due to the current tedious privilege model of swhkd, user adoption has been rough and flaky.
-It also led to security vulnerabilities in the past which have been patched since.
+The current privilege model for SWHKD is rough, it has led to security vulnerabilities and problems with adoption among the userbase.

-This idea aims to replace the current polkit-style privilege escalation to gain hardware access, with a simpler, more robust system.
+Solving this can be approachined in two ways.
+Use a different program architecture, removing the current server-client architecture; Or using linux permissions more efficiently.

-This can be achieved in one of two ways by either removing the server-client architecture all together or using linux permission set more efficiently.
+Aiming to gain access to hardware safely and efficiently, this idea plans to replace the current privilege model with a simpler and robust system.

 ---